 Our pediatric orthopedic research program continues to grow in both size and scope.
 Clinical questions drive our investigations and our research capabilities are of great benefit to all the children we see clinically.

-At Nemours/Alfred I. duPont Hospital for Children, the physicians in our department are involved with pediatric orthopedic research projects related to their specific interests.
+At Nemours Children’s Hospital, Delaware, the physicians in our department are involved with pediatric orthopedic research projects related to their specific interests.
 At any given time, we’re working on more than 100 research projects, including dozens of grant-funded studies each year.

 We publish scores of manuscripts every year in peer-reviewed journals.
 Our physicians have been invited to present their clinical knowledge in pediatric orthopedics and research findings at major conferences around the world.
 Often, our orthopedic specialists are the keynote speakers at these conferences.